gt732/FortiFetch/README.md

 # FortiFetch
 ![alt text](https://i.imgur.com/4NBl5Xm.png)

 FortiFetch is a Python application that gathers information from FortiGate firewalls' API and saves the information to a SQLite3 database.
 FortiFetch is built using Python and the rich library for console output, and is designed to be easy to install, configure, and use.
+The purpose of this app is to quickly take a live snapshot of the network for analysis and configuration verification.

 ## Tested on Fortigate VM version 7.2.4